How to Receive the Baptism of the Holy Spirit

 The early church was to wait in Jerusalem until the Holy Spirit was given to or poured out on them – the church.
 On the Day of Pentecost the Holy Spirit was given to the church once and for all.
 We don’t have to wait hours on end any longer but merely receive what has already been given to the church.
 We merely wait expectantly, expecting to receive and experience that which has already been given to us – His church.

 - Receive in faith.
 “He (Jesus) breathed on them, and saith unto them, Receive ye the Holy Ghost” (John 20:22).
 In this verse Jesus breathed on His disciples and said, “receive ye the Holy Ghost.”
 How many believe that if Jesus told them to receive the Holy Spirit, they surely did?
 Yet, the Holy Spirit was poured out on the Day of Pentecost.

 They no doubt experienced the Holy Spirit in a different and unique way at Pentecost.
 Even so, we receive all of the Holy Spirit at conversion (Romans 8:9), yet there is this experience we can receive in the Holy Spirit that is separate from and subsequent to that of salvation.
 We must receive the experience of the Baptism in the Holy Spirit by faith, knowing it is God’s will for us.

 - Exercise faith.
 Everything we get from God is received by faith and faith must be exercised.
 “Even so faith, if it hath not works, is dead, being alone” (James 2:17).
 “For unto us was the gospel preached, as well as unto them: but the word preached did not profit them, not being mixed with faith in them that heard it” (Hebrews 4:2).
-On Pentecost, “they were all filled with the Holy Spirit and began to speak with other tongues, as the Spirit was giving them utterance” (Acts 2:4).
+On Pentecost, “they were all filled with the Holy Ghost, and began to speak with other tongues, as the Spirit gave them utterance” (Acts 2:4).